oottppxx/enigma2/scripts/party/README.md

 ## Recovery

+There are 2 safety measures for recovery from a bad install, in these images.

+The 1st is always trying to get boot commands via TFTP, from the server address specified either in the script or overriden via the command line.
+This is done via specific commands included in the STARTUP files in the boot partition.

-Some receivers (e.g., Mut@nt HD51) have the capability of booting to 1 of 2
-partitions for recovery, if the front panel button is kept pressed during the power up boot process (and provided no ready to flash USB is inserted).
+The 2nd is (optionally) creating a recovery partition and taking advantage of the capability of some receivers (e.g., Mut@nt HD51) to boot from selected partitions for recovery, if the front panel button is kept pressed during the power up boot process (and provided no ready to flash USB is inserted).
+This capability is, unfortunately, lost by default on newer partition schemes, unless the receiver boot loader supports it (not all do, and it generally requires a boot loader update anyway).
+This capability is also lost if we'd just create strange partition layouts, like the ones in this script, without creating said recovery partition explicitly.

-Unfortunately, newer partition schemes don't support this method, unless the receiver bootloader is also updated.
-Even so, if we use an alternative partition layout, that functionality is also lost, unless we configure a recovery partition.
-This partition will take some space and it will only be used in case of the recovery procedure being actuated.
-For now, it is only somehow optimized (could be better) so around 128MiB of space is the recommended value for it; to save a little bit, this partition boots with the same kernel of slot 1 (so be careful not to mess that one, either!) - this might change in the future.
+The recovery partition will take some space and it will only be used in case of the recovery procedure being actuated.
+For now, it is only somehow optimized (could be better) so around 128MiB of space is the recommended value for it.

+Creating a recovery kernel entry is optional but recommended, so one has the flexibility of updating slot 1 at will - if one isn't created, the recovery partition will boot with the slot 1 kernel, so be careful not to mess that one if that's the case!

 ## RootFS